crystallabs/event_handler/README.md

 ```

 The handler methods will always receive one argument - the event object
 with packed arguments.

-`emit` returns the event object.
+The return value from `emit` is that object.

 ### Handling events